-Conte nt Monitor portfolio - theory and practice theory and practice Identify regulations, report remedy and make recommendations Resp onse plan to demonstrate selec cted performance requi rements Identify the most appropriate method in risk monitoring Identify the crucial area for monitoring Identify early signals of delinquency or system risk Identify sources and causes of the changes in risk level Apply impartial and unbiased judgment Review advantages/ weaknesses of forecast, review approach Adopt the most reliable measure - Report to senior management about the results of analysis on risk profile of overall loan portfolio Respon nse Example - Banks should have a team to conduct periodical environment scanning to identify changes in external risk factors - RPs should fully deploy industry networks to validate suspected changes in risk factors.
-Example - System risk is a risk inherent in the entire portfolio It sparks risk events that can lead to collapse of some industries - Example: default of creditors on sub-prime mortgage causing the collapse in the sub-prime market, triggering the massive decrease of Lehman Brother's portfolio values, sending shock waves in the global financial markets Example - System risk is complex and its early warning signals are difficult to perceive - Example: black swan events which no one has forecasted their happenings - Even continuous assessment of the external risk factors may be inadequate to shelter against systemic risk Example - Report the outcomes of the check and balance exercise to identify the trade-off of lowered risk tolerance, revenue and client relation with large borrowers - Recommend lowering the risk alert level on focused products, borrowers, segments, and industries 1 point per bullet 1 point per bullet 1 point per bullet 1 point per bullet Maximum Points 7 points
+uestion: Suggested response plai Conte Monitor portfolio - theory and practice Identify early warning signals Identify the relationship of the risk level change with loan provision Identify regulations, report remedy and make recommendations Resp Response plan to demonstrate selected performance requirements Identify the most appropriate method in risk monitoring Identify the crucial area for monitoring Identify early signals of delinquency or system risk Identify sources and causes of the changes in risk level Apply impartial and unbiased judgment Review advantages/ weaknesses of forecast, review approach Adopt the most reliable measure - Report to senior management about the results of analysis on risk profile of overall loan portfolio momtoring Respon nse Example Example Example Example - Banks should have a team to conduct periodical environment scanning to identify changes in external risk factors - RPs should fully deploy industry networks to validate suspected changes in risk factors.
+System risk is a risk inherent in the entire portfolio.
+It sparks risk events that can lead to collapse of some industries Example: default of creditors on sub-prime mortgage causing the collapse in the sub-prime market, triggering the massive decrease of Lehman Brother's portfolio values, sending shock waves in the global financial markets System risk is complex and its early warning signals are difficult to perceive Example: black swan events which no one has forecasted their happenings Even continuous assessment of the external risk factors may be inadequate to shelter against systemic risk - Report the outcomes of the check and balance exercise to identify the trade-off of lowered risk tolerance, revenue and client relation with large borrowers - Recommend lowering the risk alert level on focused products, borrowers, segments, and industries 1 point per bullet 1 point per bullet 1 point per bullet 1 point per bullet Maximum Points 7 points